s-macke/SAM/README.md

 	%
 which can mean e. g. that there must be a vocal or a consonant or something else.

-With the -debug option you will get the resulting phonemes for this translation.
+With the -debug option you will get the corresponding rules and the resulting phonemes.

 Output